digitaldisarray/Annoy-Bot/README.md

 Step 6: Run AnnoyBot.py.

-If you have any issues seting this up, just post the the [issues](https://github.com/digitaldisarray/Annoy-Bot/issues) tab.
+If you have any issues setting this up, just post the the [issues](https://github.com/digitaldisarray/Annoy-Bot/issues) tab.